jdoleary/Spellmasons/docs/TasksCurrent.md

 - art: Spell Modifier effects visual representation to stay on units
     - debilitate
     - blood curse
-- If player joins mid enemy movement it will force reset them
-    - this is still an issue: as of 2022-09-16
 - Ensure hurt is presented in first spell picks
 - game slows down when there's a lot of blood on the screen and it's painint more
 - How does endgame scale now that strength doesn't depend on the levelIndex?